 The tax treatment of some transactions and calculations cannot be determined until a formal resolution has been reached with the relevant tax authorities.
-In such cases, the Group's policy is to be prudent in its assessment of the tax benefit which may accrue in accordance with the contingent asset rules in IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
+In such cases, the Group's policy is to be prudent in its assessment of the relevant tax charge or credit.
 Where the final outcome of such matters is different from the amounts initially recorded, those differences will be reflected in the income and deferred taxes amounts at the time of formal resolution.